Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 A: Yes, but the process is different.
 A group visa and a special entry permit approved by the Tibet Tourism Bureau are required, and will be received by a designated travel agency.
 It is recommended to communicate in advance with the Commissioner for assistance in planning cross-border routes to Tibet.

-Q11:Will I be rejected if I apply for a letter of admission?
+Q11:Will I be refused to apply for a Tibet Permit?
 What are the reasons?

 A: In general, the approval rate is more than 99%.
 However, if the traveler provides incomplete information, his/her TPIC is about to expire, or his/her occupation is sensitive (e.g., media, civil servant), it may affect the review.
 It is recommended that travelers declare their occupation and purpose of travel truthfully to avoid being returned.

-Q12: What is the fee for the letter of admission?
+Q12: What is the fee for the Tibet Entry Permit (Letter)?

 Q13:Can Taiwanese join the same Tibet tour with mainlanders?

-A: Mainland travelers do not need to apply for a Letter of Entry to Tibet, but they are still required to provide valid ID cards, travel itinerary information and contact information, which will be reported to the Tibet Tourism Bureau by travel agencies.
+A: Mainland travelers do not need to apply for permission to enter Tibet, but they are still required to provide valid ID cards, travel itinerary information and contact information, which will be reported to the Tibet Tourism Bureau by travel agencies.

 If a Taiwanese traveler and a friend from China are traveling together on the same tour, the travel agency must report the names of both travelers so that the system can process them together.
 It is recommended that both parties submit the information and confirm the itinerary at the same time when registering for the tour, so as to avoid delaying the departure of the tour due to the difference in the time of submission, which may lead to unsynchronized approval.
 It is best to have a travel agency that is qualified to receive Tibet visitors (e.g. CITS China Travel Service) to submit all the information at the same time!